-Congratulations to Senior Data & Applied Scientist Manager at Microsoft and Brown University Executive Master in Science and Technology Leadership (EMSTL) Class of 2019 Matthew Fisher for taking home the first place prize at the Microsoft Redmond Science Fair 2018.
+Congratulations to Senior Data & Applied Scientist Manager at Microsoft and Matthew Fisher EMSTL’19 for taking home the first place prize at the Microsoft Redmond Science Fair 2018.

 Approximately 2,500 hackers took part in this event on the Redmond campus with only one prize across approximately 500 hacks.